rrthomas/sam/SAM.md

 Integers are stored as the top three bytes of an `INT` instruction, in twos-complement form.

-Floats are 32-bit IEEE floats, whose top three bytes are stored in the top three bytes of a `FLOAT` instruction and bottom byte is in the second byte of the paired `_FLOAT` instruction.
+Floats are 32-bit IEEE floats, stored as the operand of a `FLOAT` instruction.

 A stack is encoded as a `BRA` instruction followed by the nested stack items and ending with a `KET` instruction.
 A link to a stack is encoded in a `LINK` instruction as the address of its `BRA` instruction.